 Often we use these words interchangeably.
-This can be quite dangerous, as they do not mean the same thing, and we may not be meaning the same thing when we use them.
-An in-depth look at the history of these terms and how they have been used is given in the book World Christian Trends.
-Here, I’m just going to briefly summarize how they are used today.
+This can introduce serious misunderstandings, as they do not mean the same thing, and we may not be meaning the same thing when we use them.

-“Unevangelized” as it is generally used was defined in the World Christian Encyclopedia (and World Christian Trends, its related work) as a mathematical equation for estimating the number of people within a people group that would have access to the Gospel at least once in their life time.
+“Unevangelized” was defined in the World Christian Encyclopedia (and World Christian Trends, its related work) as a mathematical method for estimating the number of people within a people group who would have access to the Gospel at least once in their life time.